kitaminka/minecraft-server-bot/README.md

 # minecraft-server-bot
-🔐**Discord bot** for managing a whitelist and authorization system on Minecraft server.
+**Discord bot** for managing a whitelist and authorization system on Minecraft server.
 ___
 ### Required plugins
 - **NLogin**